Philip S. Gorski

 Laura Donnelly is the Project Manager for the Human Flourishing and Critical Realism in the Social Sciences Project at Yale University.
 She received her undergraduate education at University of St Andrews, Scotland, reading systematic theology and classical philosophy.
 She earned Master’s degrees from Emory University and Yale University in theology, political ethics, and Islamic studies.
 She is particularly interested in religion and politics in her home of Belfast, Northern Ireland.
 Her professional interests and expertise include managing large scale grants, program and curriculum development for online courses and webinars, research and publications, communications, and stakeholder engagement for non-profit organizations.

 Timothy Rutzou is a Post-Doctoral Research Associate at Yale University associated with the Critical Realism Network.
-He is a philosopher and social theorist with a focus on ontology, continental philosophy, deconstruction, and realism.
+He is a sociologist and philosopher with a focus on sociology of knowledge, cultural sociology, continental philosophy, and deconstruction.
 He earned his Ph.D. in Philosophy at the University College London studying under Roy Bhaskar.
-His thesis focused on the problem of structure, difference, and heteroegeneity, exploring the complex relationship between critical realism and post-structuralism with particular attention directed to the works of Roy Bhaskar, Jacques Derrida, and Gilles Deleuze.
-Other interests include the philosophy of science, the philosophy of language, hermeneutics, existentialism, and critical theory.
+His thesis focused on the problem of structure, difference, and heterogeneity; exploring the complex relationship between postmodernism, postmodernity, and realism with attention directed to the works of Roy Bhaskar, Jacques Derrida, and Gilles Deleuze.
+His other interests include the philosophy of science, critical theory, and existentialism.

 Margaret Archer is a Professor of Sociology and Director of the Centre for Social Ontology at University of Warwick (UK) and Director of the ‘From Modernity to Morphogenesis’ Project at the EPFL in Switzerland.
 One of the key founders of critical realism, her theoretical pursuits have been devoted to constructing and resolving the problem of structure and agency beginning with her seminal work Social Origins of Educational Systems (1979).
 Among her many publications Realist Social Theory: The Morphogenetic Approach (CUP 1995) aimed to provide a useful and useable framework to conceptualise how structural and cultural properties impinge upon us by shaping the situations in which we find ourselves.
 As these structures only become causally efficacious in relation to individuals’ concerns in and about society, she developed an account of reflexivity which presented the internal conversation as the (missing) link between structure and agency (Structure Agency and the Internal Conversation).
 In addition to her work on CR, Professor Archer was elected as the first woman President of the International Sociological Association at the 12th World Congress of Sociology 1986.
 She is also a founding member of the Academy of Learned Societies in the Social Sciences and the Pontifical Academy of Social Sciences, having been appointed by Pope Francis as President in 2014 and being responsible for the Papal campaign against Human Trafficking.